Trinity Episcopal Church Fishkill

 Worship Service

 Please join us for Trinity’s regular in person Worship Service each Sunday at 10 AM.
 You are welcome to bring family and friends to all of our services.
-Holy week services are on Palm Sunday, on April 13th (at 10 AM), Maundy Thursday (at 6 PM) on April 17th, Good Friday (at noon) on April 18th and Easter Sunday (at 10 AM) on April 20th.
+Our Church School class for the children starts at 9:50 AM on alternating Sundays in the Parish Hall.
 All are welcome!

 Contact Us